This term our topic is:

 We have got some exciting themes this year and I can’t wait to get stuck in.
-Our themes are: Fallen Fields, Road Trip USA, Potions, Blue Abyss, 1066 and Misty Mountains.
+Our themes are: Fallen Fields, Road Trip USA, Potions, Blue Abyss, Traders and Raiders and Misty Mountains.
 Miss Croft.

 This half term, we will be focusing on teamwork and confidence as apart of our Brinsley Values.
 The children will be talking about what these words mean.
-In RE, we will be learning about The Journey of Life and Death with Mrs Taylor every Tuesday.
+In RE, we will be learning about Easter with Mrs Taylor every Tuesday.

 In Key Stage 2, we ask that the children read to someone at home every day for 5 minutes.
 The reading may consist of a variety of texts; from novels, to recipes, newspapers and even football programmes!
 Remember to sign and comment your child’s reading record in order to received a star stamp.
 Star stamps will be awarded on the chart inside the front cover.
 The more stars you get, the more certificates you get!

 Don’t forget reading on Bug Club also counts as home reading!
 Bug Club puts more emphasis on comprehension skills as, ultimately, this is what children are assessed against at the end of Key Stage 2.
 The children have to answer the questions, by clicking the little bugs, to score points which they can spend in the shop.